mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/release-notes/1.3/index.md

     disableAutoCancel: true
   ```

 - PipelineRun Details link(s) on SCM page now default to the Dispatch UI dashboard.
-This can be overridden to default to the old behavior of linking to the Tekton dashboard by setting `dispatch.defaultDashboard` to tekton instead of `dispatch` (Default value).
+This can be overridden to default to the old behavior of linking to the Tekton dashboard by setting `dispatch.dashboardMode` to `tekton` instead of `dispatch` (default value).